Aviation Research Grants

 Length and Time Phasing of Assistance

-Grants are generally awarded for a minimum of 1 Year and a maximum of 5 Years.
+Grants are awarded for a minimum of 1 Year and a maximum of 5 Years.
 A standard grant is a grant in which the FAA agrees to support a level of effort for a specified period of time, usually for a minimum of 1 year.
 A continuing grant is an agreement to support a level of effort for a specified period of time, usually for a minimum of 1 year, with a statement of intent to provide additional support of the project for additional period(s) provided funds are available and the results achieved warrant further support.
 Assistance is disbursed on a monthly basis.
 Advances are possible based on prior written approval from the FAA Grants Officer.
 The Aviation Research Grants Program awards grants through issuance of a research grant or cooperative agreement grant.
 Additionally, funds are awarded through amendments to the grant or cooperative agreement.
 Upon receipt of an invoice, and approval by the FAA Technical Monitor, a payment is authorized to the grantee.

 Who do I contact about this opportunity?